Removal of Dangerous H2S from Natural Gas

 As a manufacturer of modular, engineered process packages for use in the Oil & Gas industry all over the world, IFS helps customers to overcome some of the most extreme challenges in remote locations, as we did in the Iraq Badra Field where the customer was experiencing dangerously high levels of hydrogen sulfide gas (H2S).

-In 2013, a multi-national Engineering, Procurement and Construction company (EPC) developing a central processing facility in the Wasit province of Iraq encountered a potential dangerous and damaging problem.
+In 2013, a multi-national Engineering, Procurement, and Construction company (EPC) developing a central processing facility in the Wasit province of Iraq encountered a potentially dangerous and damaging problem.
 High levels of H2S, at times exceeding 45,000 ppm, were found in the site’s natural gas.

 High levels of H2S create a lethal working environment for employees, and H2S-related corrosion can severely shorten the life and performance of the downstream equipment.
 In addition, if the gas is used as an ignition source, high levels of H2S violate emission guidelines.

-The project engineer from the EPC had to quickly find a way to condition the gas, stay within tight budget restrictions and complete the project in around seven months.
+The project engineer from the EPC had to quickly find a way to facilitate H2S removal from natural gas production, stay within tight budget restrictions and complete the project in around seven months.
 “We faced some extreme budget limitations and extreme deadline limitations,” he said.

 Integrated Flow Solutions (IFS) was one of many bidders on the project but the only manufacturer capable of providing a technology that did not require a lot of additional pretreatment and compression upstream.
 “We chose IFS because we had worked with them on a previous project,” the engineer said.
 “We knew they had the right technology and an experienced and dedicated project management team.
 Their approach could minimize operating costs and meet our project specifications.”